Harshitn1995/Jarvis/docs/README/creating-segments.md

 >
 > *   Phone (Number)
 >
-> *   Hashed Phone (Number): _At WebEngage, we extend the option of encrypting all critical user details to avoid any privacy breaches.
+> *   Hashed Phone (Number): _At Jarvis, we extend the option of encrypting all critical user details to avoid any privacy breaches.
 Hence, using this attribute you can include the encrypted phone numbers to add specific users to your segment._
 >
 > *   Email (Address)
 >